The 2022-2023 Academic Year is August 5th through May 30st.

 No-shows and cancellations will not be refunded.

-If the teacher must miss a lesson, which happens rarely, we will reschedule with you when there is a convenient time to do so.
+If the school must cancel a lesson, which happens rarely, we will reschedule with you when there is a convenient time to do so.

 Voice students who have lost their voice but are not sick may still attend lessons.